Mr. André Milschus

 My team and I are considered brokers+ service providers for our customers.
 We do not work like traditional agents or brokers do.
 Each of our customers receives chief medical treatment for their inquiries, a result of our small company size but a high degree of experience and specialization of our team.
 Our customers are carriers, forwarders as well as large international construction and offshore companies.
 They use HBB because they consider us a trusted and experienced part of their logistical team.
 We are small enough that we do not have a hidden agenda or a huge machine to feed.
 We simply do what we can do best, which is assisting in the execution of shipments and operating vessels of different types and lifting capacities, ranging from tug+barge concepts to 1000ts+ heavy-lift vessels.
 We help our customers find the best ship for their requirement and to point out eventual pitfalls in a logistic contract; all to avoid unnecessary stoppages, misunderstandings or detention situations along the transportation chain.

-Many shippers I believe or even freight forwarders sometimes believe they have skill enough on their own to deal with the shipowner or deal with a given charter party – tell us about your experience in this field.
+Many shippers and even freight forwarders sometimes believe they have skill enough on their own to deal with the shipowner or deal with a given charter party – tell us about your experience in this field.
 Is there a market for an independent consultant as well when shippers/forwarders believe they “know it all”?

 That indeed is a trend we also recognize.
 The answer is not quite so straightforward.
 The fact remains that the main skills of a good broker apart from negotiation are up-to-date market knowledge paired with experience.
 That includes an overview of different ship types, operators, trade-routes, freight rates, charter party terms and conditions, former rulings on legal disputes, recent market trends, a gut feeling for what can go wrong, etc. That knowledge is a result of many years, sometimes decades of being involved in and being responsible for exactly that one very specific business niche.
 We as brokers already need to focus on specific shipping niches and dedicate ourselves 24/7 for that purpose.